flavioc/cross-hurd/README.md

 First, update the CC and CXX variables in "vars.sh" to match your architecture and GCC version.

 To build the cross-compiler, run "bash bootstrap.sh".
 The script will create a build environment on the $PWD/tmp directory.
 Two directory links, "/tools" and "/cross-tools" will be created: "/cross-tools" is a link to $PWD/tmp/cross-tools and contains the cross-compiler; "/tools" will contain the basic system and points to $PWD/tmp/tools.
+You will be asked for the root password for some steps in the process since we are creating links in the root file system.

 Note that you need to install GCC, make, flex, bison, and other related packages in order to build the cross tools.